 How many Estonian record labels are there?

 Yes, this is my debut record that came out on Collect-Call label.
-My next one I plan to release under the name ‘Dima Disk’ on Porridge Bullet label.
+I plan my next one to be released on Porridge Bullet label under the name Dima Disk.

 How did you get into electronic music?

 It happened when I came to Mutant Disco party for the first time; I was 15 years old.
 Then I started to collect money to buy a synthesizer, and that’s how it took off.